Essential oil diffusers are “steaming” hot right now.

 Depending on the oil being diffused, your diffuser can provide a number of health related benefits:

-- Lavender oil is commonly used for stress relief and calming properties.
+- Lavender oil is commonly used for stress relief and calming properties (like chamomile or matcha green tea).

-- Vanilla oil can be used for mood enhancement and fighting depression.
+- Vanilla oil can be used for mood enhancement and fighting depression (like chaga mushrooms).

 - Eucalyptus oil can provide a “winterfresh” aroma that clears out your breathing passages and opens airways.